Eagle Scout Resources

 1. After the Board of Review:

 - Please be prepared to arrange for delivery of the Eagle certificate after the Board of Review.
-The certificate can be mailed for $2.00 or the certificate and an Eagle presentation kit can be mailed for $35.00.
+The certificate can be mailed for $2.00 or the certificate and an Eagle presentation kit can be mailed for $40.00.
+To pay for mailing.
 Scouts local to the Ogden office may choose to pick up the certificate for free at the Ogden office and then purchase the Eagle presentation kit directly from any scout shop location

 - Application submitted to council – board representative responsibility